-- Log: This includes the Change, Information, Error, and Combined logs. - Press to accept the changes. - 4.
-Press 🗸 to proceed. - 5.
-Press when the calibration is complete, the controller will restart.
+- Rundown: This includes all rundown data/ information - Log: This includes the Change, Information, Error, and Combined logs. - Firmware: This includes the firmware/software. - System: This includes miscellaneous system files. - 3.
+Press 🗸 to accept the changes. - 4.
+Press to proceed.

+5. Press when the calibration is complete, the controller will restart.